Melbourne-BMDS/mimic34md2020/index.md

 ## Pre-requisites

-There are no formal pre-requisites for this course.
-However, prior to starting the course, the students must have completed the following three items:
+Prior to starting the course, the students must have completed the following three items:

 - Complete the [Massachusetts Institute of Technology Affiliates](https://www.citiprogram.org/index.cfm?pageID=154&icat=0&ac=0) ethics training.
 Completion of this course is necessary in order to be granted access to the MIMIC III data set.
 - [Submit request](https://physionet.org/content/mimiciii/) for access to MIMIC III.